Ségou: Toucouleur Empire

 On March 10, 1861, the Muslim Toucouleur leader, El Hadj Oumar Tall, conquered the town.
 Under his rule, the prominent military architect Samba Ndiaye rebuilt some of the town's defenses.
 On his death in 1864, he was succeeded by his son Ahmadu Tall, who dealt repeatedly with rebellions and challenges from his brothers.
 After years of tensions and conflict, Segou was conquered by the French when forces led by Colonel Louis Archinard entered the town on April 6, 1890.

 French colonial rule

+The reconstructed residence palace of Ségou, built by the French colonial government in 1893 on the ruins of Ahmadu Tall's palace.

 France attempted indirectly ruling Ségou until March 13, 1893, when they incorporated the town as the capital of a local cercle.
 Ségou continued to serve as a regional commercial center throughout French rule.